thegetty/intrometadata/source/glossary.html.md

 authority heading

-A preferred, authorized heading used in a vocabulary, particularly in a bibliographic authority file that typically includes a string of names or terms, with additional information as necessary to allow disambiguation between identical headings (e.g., <span class="Helv-Lt-Std-LT-Cond-Ital">United States—History—Civil War, 1861–1865—Battlefields and United States—History—Civil War, 1861–1865—Campaigns</span>).
+A preferred, authorized heading used in a vocabulary, particularly in a bibliographic authority file that typically includes a string of names or terms, with additional information as necessary to allow disambiguation between identical headings (e.g., United States—History—Civil War, 1861–1865—Battlefields and United States—History—Civil War, 1861–1865—Campaigns).
 The types of authority headings used by the Library of Congress are the following: subject, name, title, name/title, and keyword.

 automatic indexing